 Your cost for out-of-system service, part-time teaching, unreported substitute teaching, homebound teaching, leave of absence, or involuntary layoff, is equal to the amount that would have been required had the service been earned under TRS, plus interest, usually at the rate of 6 percent, from the date the contributions would have been due to the date payment is made.
-The cost for military service credit is specified within its section.
+Military service and private school credit costs are specified within their sections.